cdaein/timeline/README.md

 ## To Dos

+- add more examples
+  - how to add keyframes
+  - how to import and export
 - implement the rest of the methods from `keyframes` package
 - add a separate `.d.ts` for `keyframes` JS package, or, create a TS version of the keyframes package as a `class`.
-- throw errors or return null or guard against?
+- throw errors or return null or guard against them?

 ## License